Study in New Zealand

 But category 2 onwards all institutes are needed to make IELTS scores admission criteria for students whose first language is not English.
 It is better to check with the institute’s website about proceeding with the IELTS matter.

 To get an IELTS waiver it is important to convince your prospective Category 1 institute of your English medium background.
-Besides this the documents needed are your mark sheets from your full schooling years clearly stating that the medium of instruction was in English.
+Besides this, the documents needed are your mark sheets from your full schooling years clearly stating that the medium of instruction was in English.
 Also your mark sheets for five years from VIII to class XIIth, clearly stating your medium of instructions to be English.

-The whole process of IELTS is for your own good and sitting for test will further your case for studying in New Zealand.
+The whole process of IELTS is for your own good and sitting for the test will further your case for studying in New Zealand.
 The New Zealand authorities know well about the exemptions but it is important on the part of yours to convince your proficiency in the English language.
 If the authorities are convinced then you may be called for the interview to assess your skill in English.
 For those who are not confident about English skills, it is advisable to attend some English classes which will help you in your studies, socialization and later when you are service.

 If you are interested to come to New Zealand to study full-time for more than 3 months, you will definitely need a student visa.
-You will be eligible for a student visa only if the education institution is a registered and approved by the New Zealand Qualification Authority.
+You will be eligible for a student visa only if the educational institution is a registered and approved by the New Zealand Qualification Authority.

 Your student visa will be for a length of time as long your course tuition fees have been paid.
 Visa application should be lodged at least 2 months before the date of commencement of the course.

-Below is list of New Zealand Pre-visa document check list
+Below is list of New Zealand Pre-visa document checklist

 - Student Visa Application Form